TopOTheHourBot/TopOTheHourBot/README.md

 If a message has no relevance to the bot (i.e., it's a message that won't count towards any ongoing average), it's almost immediately discarded from memory.
 If a message does have relevance to the bot, the score is extracted from the message's content, and everything else is discarded except the name of the user who sent the message.
 The name tied to this message is used in a [set](https://en.wikipedia.org/wiki/Set_(mathematics)) (basically, a collection of unique elements) to determine who has/hasn't submitted a score.
 When the tallying phase has come to a close, all of the names and scores are then discarded from memory to repeat the process later.

-### Why is there a minimum number of chatters needed for the bot to send out an average?

-If a single chatter could trigger the bot, it would almost certainly be sending a message every few seconds due to people constantly invoking it - this is probably the biggest reason for the minimum.
-The other is that you may have chatters sending an emote and score pairing outside of an ad segue, likely not in as large a quantity, and so a minimum works well to prevent some false positive detections.
+### Can I have this bot in my chat?

+The bot was built with Hasan's chat in mind, alone -  narrowing its scope to one chat makes it easier to program, and reduces its amount of processing power.
+It is, unfortunately, not in a state to be active in more than one chat.

 ## Requirements

 The bot was written using Python 3.10.
 Its only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).

-This repository serves only as a public display of the bot's source code, and is not used by the system that hosts the bot.
-The bot is ran using a rudimentary scheduling script, hosted on a [Raspberry Pi](https://www.raspberrypi.com/).

 ## Contributing

 Feel free to open pull requests and issues here.
-While this repository is not used by the aforementioned Raspberry Pi, I (Braedyn) can merge changes with the "official" running version.

-This personal mini-project has been considered finished for a while.
-Though, if you have ideas for a more comprehensive segue-detection system, do consider opening a pull request and/or issue to discuss.
+This personal mini-project has been considered finished for a while, though, if you have ideas for a more comprehensive segue-detection system, do consider opening a pull request and/or issue to discuss.